runpod/docs/docs/cli/projects/get-started.md

 This uses `httpbin` to get the IP address of the machine your code is running on.

-If you were to run this code locally, using the RunPod testing environment, you would get the IP address of your machine, for example:
+Run this code locally to get the IP address of your machine, for example:

 ```bash
 python3 src/handler.py --test_input '{"input": {"prompt": ""}}'